A note on exponential Rosenbrock-Euler method for the finite element discretization of a semilinear parabolic partial differential equation: Mathematical setting and numerical method

-\begin{remark} We note from Theorem \ref{mainresult1} that we have achieved uniform convergence in time with order $2$.
-It is important to note that although order $2$ is achieved in \cite[Theorem 1]{Julia1,Julia2}, their result presents singularities at the origin and their upper bound of the error depends on a positive parameter defined in \cite[Assumption 1]{Julia1,Julia2}.
-Theorem \ref{mainresult1} covers the worst case ($\beta=0$) highlighted in \cite{Julia1,Julia2}, where there is a logarithmic reduction of the order.
-Note in Theorem \ref{mainresult1} that the initial solution $u_0$ is less smooth than the one in \cite[Theorem 1]{Julia1,Julia2}.
-Note also that if the space discretization is performed using finite volume method, recent work in \cite{Antonio3} can be used to obtain similar error estimates with optimal order 1 in space. \end{remark}
+\begin{remark} Note that if the space discretization is performed using finite volume method, recent work in \cite{Antonio3} can be used to obtain similar error estimates with optimal convergence order 1 in space. \end{remark}